dwarvesf/brainery/updates/changelog/2024-summit-building-bonds-our-way.md

   - newsletter
   - team
   - updates
-title: "Summit 2024: Building Bonds Our Way"
+title: "Summit 2024: Building bonds our way"
 date: 2024-12-24
 description: Our first international summit took us to Penang, where remote connections turned into real-world chemistry.
 No rigid schedules or forced activities - just authentic moments of teams choosing their own adventures, from heritage streets to beach sunsets.
 See how giving people space to connect creates something truly special.
 authors: